China To Boost Non-Fossil Fuel Use To 20 Percent By 2030

 And second why pretend that today's rate of increase is so much greater than in the past - when our data points in the past are +- 4000 years.

-The problem is not the ratio but the total carbon (Score:2)
+The problem is not the ratio but the total carbon (Score:3, Insightful)

 While it is true that China is rolling out more all-electric cars SUVs and trucks than North America, the problem is not the ratio of electric vehicles but the shift from 80 percent bicycle to more cars and SUVs.